stavrosdidakis/Advanced_Lab-Synthetic_Media_2024/README.md

 **Instructor:** Dr. Stavros Didakis
 **Email:** `stavros.didakis@nyu.edu`
 **Course number:** INTM-SHU 306
-**Course Title:** Synthetic Media
+**Course Title:** Advanced Lab: Synthetic Media

 ---

 **Course Description:**
-This course investigates emerging trends in machine learning and artificial intelligence for generating media content - images, video, sound.
+The course **Advanced Lad: Synthetic Media** investigates emerging trends in machine learning and artificial intelligence for generating media content - images, video, sound.
 The course explores the idea of how artists, designers, and creators can use machine learning in their own research, production, and development processes.
-Students learn and understand machine-learning techniques and use them to generate creative media content.
+Students learn and understand machine-learning techniques and use them to generate media content (images, videos, sounds, 3D, immersive spaces).
 The course covers a range of related platforms and models and also provides the frameworks to experiment with implementing interaction and virtuality within the creative work.

 ---